documentationjs/documentation/docs/GETTING_STARTED.md

 * @private - along with @public and @protected, you can use @private to document something for yourself without including it in generated documentation, since it isn't part of the public API
-* @example - you can us the @example tag to add code examples of how to use some thing inline with the thing itself
+* @example - you can use the @example tag to add code examples of how to use some thing inline with the thing itself

 ## Flow type annotations